olivierfriard/boris_docs/index.rst

 Linux
 -----

-BORIS is available as a DEB package for DEB based distributions based (like Debian and Ubuntu).
+BORIS is available for 32 or 64bits systems.
-After installation you will find BORIS in the **Education** sub-menu.

 You can also run BORIS from sources.
-See the download page for details about the dependencies to install.
+See the `download page <http://www.boris.unito.it/pages/download_linux>`_ for details about the dependencies to install.

 Microsoft-Windows